 Approach to adolescents who use violence

-42 per cent of children and young people involved with the youth justice system have been witness to family violence.
+42% of children and young people involved with the youth justice system have been witness to family violence.

 Adolescents who use violence in the home is a complex issue and requires a different approach from traditional interventions available to victim survivors and perpetrators of family violence.

 Since the Royal Commission, we have been building the evidence base for intensive and early intervention approaches for adolescents who use violence.

 This program is delivered in the Barwon, Bayside Peninsula and Central Highlands regions.